What does this guide contain?

 For supplies of goods:

-The reverse charge is applicable to all domestic supplies of goods made by a business not established in Italy, provided that the customer is VAT registered in Italy.
+The reverse charge is applicable to all domestic supplies of goods made by a business not established in Italy, provided that the customer is VAT established in Italy.

 For supplies of services:

-The reverse charge is applicable to all domestic supplies of services made by a business not established in Italy, provided that the customer is VAT registered in Italy.
+The reverse charge is applicable to all domestic supplies of services made by a business not established in Italy, provided that the customer is VAT established in Italy.

 What are the mandatory mentions on an invoice?